WHAT parents and students SHOULD KNOW ABOUT THE NC PROMISE TUITION PLAN

 This significant investment in access to higher education honors the state’s constitutional commitment to make higher education available to all citizens “as free as is reasonably possible.”
 It also supports economic development in the state by helping North Carolina meet demands for a well-educated workforce, increasing recruitment of high-performing out-of-state students, and decreasing college indebtedness.

-We expect a higher than normal number of applications beginning Fall 2018.
+The three universities expect a higher than normal number of applications beginning Fall 2018.
 While a set tuition price is guaranteed through NC Promise, admission to these three universities is not.
-A larger applicant pool will likely increase competition for available space in each incoming class.
+A larger applicant pool will likely increase competition for available space in each incoming class